 The summary should run from 3 to 4 pages in length at roughly 80 characters per line, 25 lines per page.
 (Again, this is a guideline range.
 Values somewhat outside this range are acceptable.
 However, if you go much over 4 pages, I may take off points for being excessively verbose.)

 Your critical evaluation should contain the following components:

 The critical evaluation should run from 3 to 4 pages in length at roughly 80 characters per line, 25 lines per page.
 (Again, this is a guideline range.)

 You should submit an electronic copy of your draft reviews before class through D2L.
 Due: Wednesday, October 7.

 The final reviews will consist of all the same elements as the draft reviews.
 However, because you will have received feedback based on your draft reviews, the final reviews should be of higher quality.
+In addition, your final reviews will be accompanied by brief explanations of how your final reviews address each the shortcomings noted in my feedback on your draft reviews.
 You should submit an electronic copy of your final review before class through D2L.
 Due: Monday, November 9.